tituslje/Python_Mini_Showcases/README.md

 After practising for a few months, I am very fortunate to score a Summer internship with Micron, where I get to use more Python to create more complicated programs (I am a noobie at that time), and it was a complete treat!
 More details over at the Micron intern project repository:) Since then, I have been applying my Python skills towards research, automating simple calculations and data collection tasks.
 Wherever there is an opportunity for an easier way to do things, I turn to Python.
 Thus, this also led me to think: how can I use Python to solve real-world problems?
 But on a smaller scale, I intended to use Python to solve some problems which I have always wanted to solve, or obtain information through an easier avenue.

 **The next few projects I had in mind for the next few months/1 year**:
 1. A web crawler that will compile all financial news about a certain ETF, or a certain company I am interested in any day I wanted it.
+Good for people who wants tailored up-to-date news in 1 place.
 2. A PDF/Excel Scraper algorithm for a conventional dataset.
 3. Exploring time series models in financial markets, and training my very own model!